An introvert photographer. My story

-I was born on a cold but sunny morning In Kyiv.
-There was a snowfall just a day before.
-Everything was covered in snow.
-I was born in an old hospital located right in front of the Main Botanical Garden.
-Me and my twin sister Olya.
-We were born one month prior to the due date so nurses took us away straight away from our mom and she didn’t even see us.
-She was allowed to come and spend time with us later, for one month.
-Then finally we were at home.
+I was born on a cold but sunny morning in Kyiv, just a day after a heavy snowfall.
+Everything was blanketed in white.
+My twin sister, Olya, and I were born in an old hospital right across from the Main Botanical Garden.
+We arrived a month early, and the nurses took us away from our mother immediately—she didn’t even get to see us.
+For the next month, she was only allowed to visit and spend limited time with us.
+Finally, we were brought home.

-I strongly believe that it’s very important to be with your baby in the first few minutes of life, but I was deprived of it.
-At least I was with my sister.
-We were together in this.
-It was the Soviet Union, and nobody cared about empathy or the mother’s feelings.
-A cruel world...
+I firmly believe it’s crucial for a baby to be with their mother in those first moments of life, but I was deprived of that bond.
+At least I had my sister—we were in it together.
+It was the Soviet Union, a time when empathy and a mother’s emotions seemed to matter little.
+A harsh, unfeeling world...

 I always felt a bit away from this world.
 I had many fears, too many thoughts and dreams.

-Art was always by my side but only in 2012 I decided to pick up a camera and go into the world.
-Not many people believed in this form of job ( a photographer?!
-Is it even a profession?).
-But I started to learn about this world from a different angle.
-A camera was by my side and new doors opened.
+Art has always been by my side, but it wasn’t until 2012 that I decided to pick up a camera and step out into the world.
+Not many people believed in photography as a real profession.
+A photographer?
+Is that even a job? they’d ask.
+But I started to explore life from a different angle.
+With a camera in my hand, new doors began to open.

-But what I know is that I want to help people to see the world from a different perspective.
-Not the one we got used to.
-With all these trends, ads, and people’s opinions.
-I don’t want you to look and smile and pretend to be someone you have in mind.
-I want to show people who they really are.
-In a beautiful way.
-Photography heals me and I want to heal people too.
-Even if I am introvert and it’s not easy for me to get out of my bubble.
+What I know for sure is that I want to help people see the world from a different perspective, not the one we’re so accustomed to.
+Not the one shaped by trends, ads, or others’ opinions.
+I don’t want you to pose, smile, or pretend to be the version of yourself you imagine you should be.
+I want to reveal who you truly are—in the most beautiful, authentic way.
+Photography heals me, and I want it to heal others too.

 Looking for everyday moments and finding beauty in nature, people, and home.
 It's so much to be grateful for.